List of Functions

 We can understand it with an example.
 See image below

-Some important points to remember while using VLOOKUP function.
+Some important points to remember while using the VLOOKUP function.

-- For a VLOOKUP function, there always need to be a common field with common values which is referred to as “lookup value”.
+- For a VLOOKUP function, there always needs to be a common field with common values which is referred to as “lookup value”.

 8. IF Statements